rokmohar/alexa-assistant/readme.md

 1. Go to http://aws.amazon.com/lambda/ .
 You will need to set-up an AWS account (the basic one will do fine) if you don't have one already ** Make sure you use the same Amazon account that your Echo device is registered to** Note - you will need a credit or debit card to set up an AWS account - there is no way around this.
 If you are just using this skill then you are highly unlikely to be charged unless you are making at least a million requests a month!
 2. Go to the drop down "Location" menu at the top right and ensure you select US-East (N. Virginia) if you are based in the US or EU(Ireland) if you are based in the UK or Germany.
 This is important as only these two regions support Alexa.
 NOTE: the choice of either US or EU is important as it will affect the results that you get.
 The EU node will provide answers in metric and will be much more UK focused, whilst the US node will be imperial and more US focused.

-### AIM role Setup
+### IAM role Setup

 1. Select IAM from the Services dropdown menu at the top left.
-2. Select Roles from the left hand side
+2. Select Roles from the left hand side.
-3. Select "Create a new role"
+3. Select "Create a new role".
 4. Ensure AWS Service Role is selected and then select AWS Lambda in the drop down.
 This should automatically take you to the next page.
-5. Do not select anything on this page and just Click "Next Step"
+5. Do not select anything on this page and just Click "Next Step".
-6. Give the role a name e.g. "google"
+6. Give the role the name "google_assistant".
 7. Give it an optional Role Description if you want to.
 8. Click "Create role".
 9. Now click on the name of the role you just created.
 10. On the next page click on the arrow next to Inline Policies.
 Choose the option "There are no inline policies to show.
 To create one, click here."
 11. On the next page click on "custom policy" and press "Select".
-12. Give the policy a name ("googleskill")
+12. Give the policy this name ("googleskill")
 13. Paste the following into the "Policy Document" box:

     ```